(17,000+ reviews on Google across 150+ locations)

 The pain associated with a rotator cuff injury may feel like:

 These symptoms can cause a limited range of motion while performing overhead activities or lifting arms, as well as disturb your sleep especially if lying on the affected shoulder.
 Additionally, you may feel crackling or hear popping if a rotator cuff tear is present.
 Rotator cuff tear symptoms vary case by case and should best be discussed with a healthcare professional.

-Not all shoulder pain arises from the shoulder and may sometimes be symptomatic of a much more serious problem.
-Pain from a rotator cuff injury is worsened with shoulder movement.
-If the unexplained shoulder pain is not affected by movement, it is reasonable to seek immediate medical care.
+Not all shoulder pain stems from the shoulder itself and may sometimes be symptomatic of a more serious problem.
+The pain caused by a rotator cuff injury becomes more severe when the shoulder is moved.
+If shoulder pain is present without apparent cause, you should promptly seek medical attention.
 If there is concern that the pain is coming from the heart, seek emergency medical care.